Minnesota deputy on trial in 2018 shooting of suicidal man

 STILLWATER, Minn.
-(AP) — A Minnesota sheriff’s deputy who fatally shot an unarmed suicidal man in 2018 used unreasonable force on a man in crisis, prosecutors argued Wednesday at the outset of his trial.
+(AP) — A Minnesota sheriff’s deputy who fatally shot an armed suicidal man in 2018 used unreasonable force on a man in crisis, prosecutors said Wednesday at the outset of his trial.

-Washington County deputy Brian Krook ignored the law and his training when he killed Brian Evans, a 23-year-old emergency medical technician and aspiring fighter who was in crisis, Ramsey County prosecutor Andrew Johnson said during his opening statement.
+Washington County deputy Brian Krook ignored the law and his training when he killed Benjamin Evans, a 23-year-old emergency medical technician and probationary firefighter who was distraught over a breakup, Ramsey County prosecutor Andrew Johnson said during his opening statement.

 “Mr. Evans needed help that day, and this is not the way law enforcement is supposed to respond,” Johnson said.

-Note: This story has been updated to correct the victim’s name to Benjamin Evans, and to note that he was armed, instead of unarmed.